+Figure 2.27 VFIO driver

 MMU subsystem is used to place devices into IOMMU groups.
 User space processes can open these IOMMU groups and register memory with the IOMMU for DMA access using VFIO ioctl calls.
 VFIO also provides the ability to allocate and manage message-signaled interrupt vectors.

 A single command is needed to load VFIO module: